Deploy

 Running with Kubernetes (k8s) and Helm

-We provide a reference Helm chart contributed by the community in our GitHub repository.
+We provide a reference Helm chart in our GitHub repository.

 Building from source